Popescode/webhook-listener-2/readme.md

 This a simple PHP-based web service that listens for organization events to know when a repository has been created.
 When the repository is created, it automatically protects the master branch, and notifies the creator with an @mention in an issue within the repository that outlines the protections that were added.

-**Note:** New repositories should be initialized with a README, otherwise there will be no master branch yet.
+New repositories will automatically be initialized with a README as needed, if there is no master branch yet.

 # Requirements
 The following prerequisites are required to run this service: